studerw/td-ameritrade-client/README.md

 The error check is important because no calls throw checked exceptions, but instead `RuntimeExceptions` which you may or may not check for.
 These are only called for errors we cannot recover from (bad internet connect, server is down, bad login, etc).

-You should especially do this on the first call because if you cannot login (e.g. bad password), no further calls will actually return valid data, just that all the responses will have `isTdaError=true` in the result.
+The only exception to this rule is if we cannot login - either due to bad credentials, locked account, or otherwise.
+When this occurs, an `IllegalStateException` is thrown.

 ## Integration Tests
 Integration tests do require a TDA user and password, though are not needed to just build.